jameshalsall/jameshalsall.github.io/_posts/2018-11-12-iterating-huge-collections-in-magento-2.md

 > MySQL Server to PHP and then are kept in the memory of the PHP process."
 > <cite><http://php.net/manual/en/mysqlinfo.concepts.buffering.php></cite>

-This concept is called query buffering, and luckily there is a way to turn if off in situations like this.
+This concept is called query buffering, and luckily there is a way to turn it off in situations like this.
 If we turn off query buffering we end up with an unbuffered query result which is held on our database server and  returned to us row-by-row or however we want to fetch it in our PHP process.